KOWSHIK8T/High-Speed-File-Download-to-SPIFFS-on-ESP32/README.md

 The final optimized firmware was deployed to an ESP32 DevKitV1 for performance validation.
 The application successfully met and exceeded the performance target.

 * **Achieved Throughput:** **643.52 KB/s**
-* **Conclusion:** The dual-core architecture combined with aggressive buffering and system-level optimizations allowed the firmware to successfully achieve the high-speed download and write requirement.
+* **Conclusion:** The dual-core architecture combined with aggressive buffering and deep system-level optimizations allowed the firmware to successfully achieve the high-speed download and write requirement.

 #### Final Log Output:
 <details>